Sally Carrera: Cars 2 (2011)

 In Cars 2, Sally's relationship with Lightning McQueen has grown stronger over time.
 After Lightning returns to Radiator Springs from a successful Piston Cup season, the two go on a date at the Wheel Well Motel, which has been converted into a restaurant.
 Soon Sally and Lightning find Mater arguing with Italian racer and World Grand Prix competitor Francesco Bernoulli, who Sally reveals to have an interest in.
 Lightning goes to defend Mater, and winds up entering himself into the World Grand Prix, which is taking place overseas in three countries.
 Sally agrees to let Lightning compete but asks him to bring Mater along, telling him that he has never let Mater attend any of his races.
 Lightning agrees, and Team McQueen heads out to Japan for the first race, leaving Sally with Red, Sheriff, Ramone, Flo, and Lizzie to run Radiator Springs.

 Later, Sally travels to London after Lightning calls her asking where Mater is.
 She stays in the pits when Lightning finds Mater and goes after him trying to apologize, and is shocked when she sees on TV that Mater has rocket jets that allow him to travel at an incredible speed with Lightning McQueen in tow.
 Sally witnesses Mater uncover Miles Axelrod as the mastermind behind the plot against alternative fuel at Buckingham Palace, and attends Mater's royal knighthood by the Queen of England.

 Cars 3 (2017)

-In Cars 3, Sally continues to be the love-interest of Lightning McQueen, and attends his races to show support.
-She is present when Lightning crashes while trying to keep up with the nextgens, and gives Lightning the inspiration to continue racing after he is rebuilt.
+In Cars 3, Sally continues to be Lightning McQueen's girlfriend, and attends his races to show support.
+She is present when Lightning crashes while trying to keep up with the nextgens, and when she checks in on him four months later while he is recovering, she gives him the inspiration to continue racing.
 When Lightning is summoned to the Rust-eze Training Center, Sally chooses to stay with the other cars in Radiator Springs.
+While saying goodbye to his friends, Lightning thanks Sally for her support and tells her that he loves her; she replies that she loves him more.

 At the Florida 500, Sally witnesses firsthand Jackson Storm's rude behavior.
-Later, Sally celebrates with Lightning after it is revealed that he won the race despite being replaced with Cruz Ramirez, and returns to Radiator Springs where Lightning reveals that he would continue racing but act as Cruz's crew chief for the rest of the season.
+Later, Sally celebrates with Lightning after it is revealed that he won the race despite him replacing himself with Cruz Ramirez mid-race; and she introduces herself to Sterling as Lightning's lawyer while pointing out that Lightning's win allows him to retain his right to continue racing.
+She also compliments Lightning for being a great teacher to Cruz, and he reveals that he plans to continue racing but will first act as Cruz's crew chief for the rest of the season.